 - Mild symptoms such as low-grade fever, mild cough, and fatigue can often be managed with rest, hydration, and over-the-counter remedies.

-- Monitoring oxygen saturation with a pulse oximeter can help detect early signs of respiratory compromise.
+Example: The Johnson family created a home care station with thermometers, pulse oximeters, and symptom logs when their teenager tested positive. - Monitoring oxygen saturation with a pulse oximeter can help detect early signs of respiratory compromise.

 When to Seek Medical Attention